mewc/measuretag-q-example/README.md

 It can be scaled out to take in dependencies and other things - webpack/babel do the rest and have it minified and ready.

+## Getting started

+`yarn install` to get deps

+`yarn build` to build minified, ES5-ified file compatible with a Tag manager (pending limits and other weird quirks)

 ## Handy links i found useful over time